-We value the important contribution that volunteers bring to the work and life of the Institute.
-Without the contribution of the volunteers who serve on committees, branches and special interest groups, we would find it difficult to achieve the strategic priorities set out by the Board of Trustees.
+The Impact Award recognises the important contribution that members bring to the work and life of the Institute.
+Without the time, energy, and expert input of those who serve on committees, working groups, branches and special interest groups, IFST would not achieve the strategic priorities set out by the Board of Trustees.

-The Impact Award is an opportunity for volunteers to showcase an innovative activity which has been undertaken which meets the following criteria.
+The Impact Award is an opportunity for members to showcase an innovative activity which has been undertaken which meets the following criteria.

-2. is an existing activity which has undergone an adaptation or change in order to deliver an enhanced impact linked to any/all of IFSTs strategic priorities, and which
+2. is an existing activity which has undergone an adaptation or change in order to deliver an enhanced impact linked to any/all of IFST's strategic priorities or,

 An activity can be: